To establish a new certificate offering and secure the necessary authorizations and approvals, please follow and review each of the five steps below:

 Step Three: GPSC and/or UC Review

-- Following receipt of the Notification Memo by the Vice Provost for Academic Programs, the request to create the new certificate offering will be placed in the Academic Programs Tracking System to ensure that the request is tracked throughout the authorization process with weekly updates on the status of the request.
-Note: The weekly updates on the status of all academic programs on the University of Houston campus are e-mailed each Friday to all College Business Administrators.
+- Once the Notification Memo is received by Daniel Chang, Program Director for Academic Programs, the request to create the new certificate offering will be tracked throughout the authorization process.
+Note: Updates on the status of all academic program proposals for the University of Houston are e-mailed each month to all relevant stakeholders.

 - The GPSC and/or UC recommendation to the Provost may be: (1) Approval with no concerns, (2) Approval - but with minor concerns to be considered by the Provosts’ Council, and (3) Major concerns and a rejection of the academic unit’s proposal to establish a new certificate offering with a listing of the major concerns.